Uganda Cancer Institute: International collaboration

+Uganda Program on Cancer and Infectious Diseases

+The Uganda Program on Cancer and Infectious Diseases (UPCID), established in 2004, is a joint program between Fred Hutchinson Cancer Research Center in Seattle and the Uganda Cancer Institute.
+The program works to understand and treat infection-related cancers in the United States and abroad.

+The collaboration was founded by Corey Casper, a physician-scientist at the Fred Hutchinson Cancer Center and Jackson Orem, director of the Uganda Cancer Institute.

+It received additional funding in October 2009, when the United States Agency for International Development awarded a US$500,000 grant to the Fred Hutchinson Cancer Center to aid in the construction of the first United States cancer clinic and medical-training facility in Africa.

 Brachytherapy

 In 2016, the institute installed a "Flexitron Cobalt-60 High Dose Rate" brachytherapy system from Elekta.
 The system is part of a two-year renovation plan that UCI is implementing at a cost of US$49 million.

 Teletherapy

 In March 2016, the "Cobalt-60 Teletherapy" unit at UCI, which had been in use for the previous 20 years, broke down.
 Efforts to acquire a replacement unit are underway, with installation expected in 2018.
 In the interim, the Uganda Ministry of Health has arranged with the Aga Khan University Hospital in Nairobi, Kenya, to offer teletherapy to some Ugandan patients.

 A brand new teletherapy machine, manufactured in the Czech Republic, arrived in Uganda in August 2017.
 The machine was purchased at a cost of €642,000 (more than UShs2.7 billion), contributed by the government of Uganda and the International Atomic Energy Agency (IAEA).
 It is expected that installation of the new machine will take at least one month.
 Following installation and testing of the new machine, the institution started treating patients using the new telepathy machine on 4 December 2017 and officially commissioned it on 19 January 2018.

 In February 2020, UCI commissioned a new Bhabhatron II Cancer Therapy Machine, donated to Uganda by the government of India.
 This machine, which also uses Cobalt 60 as the source of radiation will supplement the one acquired two years earlier from the Czech Republic.
 The new unit was installed by Indian technicians.
 A group of Ugandan oncologists and technicians were earlier sent to India to train on how to operate the new machine.

 Also in 2018, Samta Memorial Foundation, an Indian-based non-government organization donated a mobile mammography unit that is now in use at UCI.

+In October 2023, Madhusudan Agrawal, Uganda's honorary council to India, based in Mumbai donated a second mobile cancer screening van to UCI.
+This is in addition to the mobile mammography van donated by the same person in 2018.
+The new diagnostic vehicle is expected in Uganda in December 2023.